Skip to product information

 This uniquely attractive plant is native to North America, Asia, and Europe.
 It's a fast grower that can quickly enhance your landscape without much care or maintenance.
 In a few weeks, it will reach its full mature height of two to five feet.

-Horsetail Grass Can Thrive In Standing Water
+This Grass Can Thrive In Standing Water

 This evergreen perennial is part of the Equisetaceae family.
-The Horsetail grass grows well in numerous conditions, including up to four inches of standing water.
+The grass grows well in numerous conditions, including up to four inches of standing water.
 This makes it the perfect selection for filling those challenging landscape areas where many other plants won't flourish or survive.
 This ornamental type isn't known to have severe issues with pests or disease.

-The Horsetail Grass Doesn't Produce Flowers
+The Plant Doesn't Produce Flowers

 This herbaceous plant is non-flowering.
 Its hollow stems tend to look like asparagus early in the year.
 Each stem will host various branches, producing feathery-like tails that give it a scratchy feel.
 Due to its unique design, this plant provides height and architectural interest to all types of landscapes.

-Horsetail Grass Comes Up Early Spring
+The Grass Comes Up Early Spring

 The Horsetail grass will remain bright from when it emerges in early spring until the first frost of the year.
 You can easily rely on its consistent growth pattern to help bring bright foliage to your garden.
 This plant is popular in rock gardens, where colored pebbles create a contrasting appearance.
 Unlike many other fern relatives, this plant doesn't reproduce through pollination.
 Instead, it has spores that are borne on its fertile stems.